Skip to main content

 Take Your Concerns to a Professional

-If you're concerned about your child' weight, diet or body image, talk with your child's healthcare provider.
-Also schedule an appointment with a registered dietitian nutritionist who will assess your family's diet and help you make appropriate changes that will meet the needs of all family members.
+If you're concerned about your child' weight, diet or body image, talk with your child's health care provider.
+A registered dietitian nutritionist also can assist by assessing your family's diet and helping you make appropriate changes that will meet the needs of all family members.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.